Film producer, wealthy heir, political donor Steve Bing dies

 In the 1980s, Steve Bing dropped out of his father’s alma mater, Stanford University, where the elder Bing had donated $50 million, for a career in Hollywood.
 He got early credits as a co-writer for the 1984 Chuck Norris Vietnam vet movie “Missing in Action” and its two sequels.
 He wrote an episode of the sitcom “Married… with Children” and in 1994 wrote and directed his own small film starring Judd Nelson, “Every Breath.”

-Bing donated millions to the Democratic Party and its candidates, including Hillary Clinton, John Kerry and Nancy Pelosi, and to the campaigns for liberal-leaning ballot initiatives in California.
+Bing donated millions to the Democratic Party and its candidates, including Hillary Clinton, John Kerry and Nancy Pelosi, to various charities, and to campaigns for liberal-leaning ballot initiatives in California.

+“I loved Steve Bing very much,” President Bill Clinton tweeted.
+“He had a big heart, and he was willing to do anything he could for the people and causes he believed in.
+I will miss him and his enthusiasm more than I can say, and I hope he’s finally found peace.”

 Bing was an LA socialite who frequently dated famous women and was often seen on red carpets, at big-dollar benefits and courtside at Lakers games.